Dleinad/opsfleet-assessment/README.md

 kubectl delete deployment postgres
 ```

+2. DELETE NODES AND NODEGROUPS CREATED BY KARPENTER

-2. Remove the resources created by Terraform
+3. Remove the resources created by Terraform

 ```bash
 - another pipeline "Infra - Terraform Destroy" has been created for Infra Destroy purposes